web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### How does a CustomElement look like?

-Its a `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
+It's an `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
 That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your tag.

 ```typescript
 class MoinComponent extends HTMLElement {}
 ```

 You must define it to introduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
-The first Parameter is the Tag-Name, the second Parameter is the Class you want to register for this TagName.
+The first parameter is the TagName, the second parameter is the Class you want to register for this TagName.
-There are some very Important rules you have to follow when it come to creating CustomElements.
+There are some very important rules you have to follow when it comes to creating CustomElements.

 1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
 So the HTML parser can distinguish CustomElements from regular elements.
 It also ensures forward compatibility when new tags are added to HTML (HTML tags are without dashes).
 2. TagNames must be Unique and can only defined once.